-- 1. All foods exhibits are to be checked into the 4-H Exhibit Area between 4:00 and 6:00 p.m. on Tuesday, July 28, 2020.
-Food exhibits will be judged starting at 4:00 p.m.
-Exhibitors are encouraged to be present for conference judging - 2.
-Unless otherwise stated, all foods should be exhibited on a 7 inch or smaller sized disposable plate, except bread, which needs NO plate (1/2 loaf only) and must be covered in a clear zip-sealing appropriate size plastic bag.
+- All foods exhibits are to be checked into the 4-H Exhibit Area between 3:00 and 6:00 p.m. on Tuesday, July 27, 2021.
+Food exhibits will be judged starting at 3:00 p.m.
+Exhibitors are encouraged to be present for conference judging - Unless otherwise stated, all foods should be exhibited on a 7 inch or smaller sized disposable plate, except bread, which needs NO plate (1/2 loaf only) and must be covered in a clear zip-sealing appropriate size plastic bag.
 No plastic wrap or glass plates, please. - 3.
 Exhibits which are incomplete or do not adhere to the class descriptions will not be eligible for high honor awards. - 4.
 If food products become decomposed or moldy, they will be disposed of. - 5.
-All State Fair delegates and alternates will be expected to attend State Fair Orientation on Thursday, July 30, 2020 in the Exhibit Building at 6:00 p.m. - 6.
+NEW THIS YEAR: All State Fair delegates and alternates will be expected to email decisions about attending Illinois State Fair and which project they plan to take to Amy at amykm@illinois.edu or call Amy on her Skype phone at 217-300-0433 by Friday, July 30th.
+(Skype number is only available for use during the Ogle County Fair.) - 6.
 All foods entries must be made in Fair Entry online. - 7.
 4-H FOODS EXHIBITS MAY NOT DOUBLE AS JR. OPEN SHOW FOODS EXHIBITS.
 SEPARATE PRODUCTS MUST BE MADE FOR ENTRY IN BOTH SHOWS. - 8.
 4-H'ers wishing to do Food Decorating should enter through the Visual Arts Division. - 9.
-Food exhibits must be checked out at 4:00 p.m. on August 2, 2020. - 10.
-People who dismantle or remove 4-H exhibits before 4:00 p.m., Sunday, August 2, 2020 or before they are officially released by departmental superintendents will forfeit premiums.
+Food exhibits must be checked out at 3:00 p.m. on August 1, 2021. - 10.
+People who dismantle or remove 4-H exhibits before 3:00 p.m., Sunday, August 1, 2021 or before they are officially released by departmental superintendents will forfeit premiums.
 This rule will be enforced. - 11.
 4-H'ers are limited to receive one premium per class exhibited in premium eligible projects.